Company Explainer Video: The 2026 Guide

 How to Distribute and Measure Your Video’s Success

-That’s where many teams lose value.
+This is where many teams lose value.
 They publish the full video on the homepage, upload it to LinkedIn, and call distribution done.

-The better approach is modular.
+A better approach is modular.
 One core message.
 Multiple versions.
 Different placements.

 Match the format to the stage